This week in Blockchain… #4

-On May the 27th and June 3rd 2018, fans of Poker and fans of Crypto Currencies can unite and play in a live poker tournaments, exclusively using the CHP Currency which is formed from the Ethereum Blockchain.
+On May the 27th and June 3rd, 2018, fans of Poker and fans of Crypto Currencies can unite and play in a live poker tournament, exclusively using the CHP Currency which is formed from the Ethereum Blockchain.

-The tournament is the brain child of online Poker platform CoinPoker.
-They have created an online poker platform which utilises a decentralized set of smart contracts which is being used to counteract some of the problems currently being faced by online poker fans.
+The tournament is the brainchild of online Poker platform CoinPoker.
+They have created an online poker platform which utilizes a decentralized set of smart contracts which is being used to counteract some of the problems currently being faced by online poker fans.

 Some of the advantages of the platform include; fast and transparent transactions, high speed processing and the ability to play from any platform in the world.